-I am a first year PhD student in the Probabilistic Numerics group supervised by Philipp Hennig.
+I am a PhD student in the Probabilistic Numerics group supervised by Philipp Hennig.
 In the course of my PhD, I envisage to advance adaptive Bayesian quadrature methods for integration tasks that appear in probabilistic models.

 10/17 The IMPRS-IS bootcamp was great fun and very instructive!

 09/17 I attended the Gaussian Process Summer School in Sheffield, UK

 07/17 I joined the International Max Planck Research School for Intelligent Systems (IMPRS-IS)!

 06/17 I attended the Probabilistic Numerics Summer School in Dobbiaco